mapetric/React-neighbourhood-map/README.md

 A new browser window open automatically displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser

 ***NOTE:*** *The service workers for this app will only cache the site when it is in production mode.*
+## How to run the project in Production Mode

+1. Build the production ready optimized code. `npm run build`
+2. Host the production ready code online (ex.
+GitHub pages)